dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 All spacers are multiple of 8, all font containers are now multiple of 8, and everything sits perfectly and automatically on the baseline.

-The implementation starts to already feel as simple as with the soft grid method.
+The implementation starts to already feel as simple as with the Soft Grid method.

 ![Font Exemple](../../assets/images/../../../assets/images/Writings/Grid/font-exemple.png)